-With Deel Learning, you can train teams with internal and external courses by building, assigning and tracking worker training and educational courses.
+You can train teams with internal and external courses by building, assigning, and tracking worker training and educational courses in Engage.

 Steps